-CCO (Risk and Audit):

 Head of Finance and Accounting (Risk and Audit);

+Permanent Invitees:

 Head of Operations (Risk);

 Head of IT (Risk);

 Head of Business Development (Risk); and

 Head of Financial Markets (Risk).

 The individual who is ultimately responsible for the provision of Internal Audit outsourced services to CNCBLB (e.g. a Partner of an accounting firm) will attend the Audit part of the ARCo meetings annually or as required by the committee.
 This will be on an invitation only basis and subsequently will not be attributed voting rights.